-Although owls are among the best-known birds in folklore and literature, they remain something of a mystery to most people.
-It is not surprising, since they are mainly nocturnal (active at night) and hide during the day.
+Owls are among the best-known birds in folklore and literature, yet they remain something of a mystery to most people.
+That's not surprising, though, since they are mainly nocturnal (active at night) and hide during the day.

 Most owls tend to focus their activities under a cloak of darkness, and do not begin hunting until shortly after dark.
-Long-eared owls and short-eared owls often begin hunting shortly before sundown, and can be seen coursing low over meadows in search of prey.
+Long-eared Owls and Short-eared Owls often begin hunting just before sundown, and they can be seen coursing low over meadows in search of prey.

-Owls eat their prey (largely rodents) whole and then regurgitate the indigestible fur and bones as pellets.
+Owls eat their prey (typically rodents) whole and then regurgitate the indigestible fur and bones as pellets.
 Sometimes you can find dozens of these pellets under a single tree if a bird has a favorite roosting spot.

-The size of the pellets is often suggestive of the species.
+The size of the pellets is often suggestive of the species:

-- Thumb-size is likely to be a barred or long-eared owl
+- Thumb-size is likely to be a Barred or Long-eared Owl